Health Care Reform – Requirement to Get Health Coverage

 Health programs through the Veterans Administration

 Qualified Health Plans (QHPs) purchased on Healthplanfinder or other individual or group coverage

-Coverage for vision only
+Coverage for vision only or dental only

 Cash "insurance" benefits (such as L&I disability cash payments)